Steve Padilla: Early life

-The eldest of four children, Steve Padilla was born at the U.S. Naval Hospital, San Diego.

-Padilla's father was Mexican and his mother was Portuguese.
+His father was Mexican and his mother was Portuguese.

 Shortly after Padilla was born, his father joined the United States Marine Corps, and was deployed to serve in the Vietnam War.
 Shortly after Padilla's father returned home from this tour of duty, he was killed in an automobile accident.
 Padilla's mother thereafter purchased a home in Chula Vista to raise her family in.
-Padilla's mother would remarry, giving Padilla and his siblings a stepfather.
+Padilla's mother remarried, giving Padilla and his siblings a stepfather.

-Raised in Chula Vista since age 5, Padilla showed an interest in community at an early age, becoming active in organizations throughout his early life, which would later lead him to seek public office.
-He as a Cub Scout and Boy Scout, and later became involved with the Chula Vista Explorer Scouts.
+Padilla was a Cub Scout and Boy Scout, and later became involved with the Chula Vista Explorer Scouts.

 Padilla's first career venture was into law enforcement.
 After graduating from Bonita Vista High School, he became the youngest cadet accepted into the Southwestern Police Academy.
 A police officer for thirteen years, he served as a Detective, specializing in domestic violence and child abuse before entering the public arena.
-He served for a period as the president of the Chula Vita Police Officers Association.
+He served for a period as the president of the Chula Vista Police Officers Association.

 While a police officer, Padilla returned to school, and received his bachelor's degree in public administration.
-Between 1989 and 1990 he was appointed by the City Council to various city boards and commissions, including the Board of Ethics, and Safety Commission.
+He was appointed by the City Council to various city boards and commissions, including the Board of Ethics, and Safety Commission.

 Padilla worked as a substitute teacher for the Sweetwater Union High School District.

 City council

 Padilla was elected to the Chula Vista City Council in 1994.
 He was the first person of Latino descent elected to that office in the city's history, despite the city's diverse population.
 Padilla won re-election in 1998.

-During his early tenure, he was noted and criticized for his harsh criticism of the existing City Manager.
-Padilla was instrumental in bringing about the hiring of a new City Manager and the implementation of city-wide ethics training.

 Padilla contributed to several changes in city law, including the prohibition of machine sales of tobacco in the city, and improvements to the health and safety code oversight in mobile home parks.
 He was also leading figure in city finance reforms, including a move to planning the city's budget on two-year cycles.

 Padilla called for San Diego Unified Port District Board member David Malcolm to resign over his consulting contract with Duke Energy.

 During part of his tenure, Padilla held the post of Deputy Mayor.